StarCynthia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js
 A script that deletes all files withe .js extension
 11-directories: A script that counts all directories except the current working directory
+10-newest_files: A script that displays 10 new files in order of newest to oldest